ome/omero_search_engine/docs/user_guide/user_guide.rst

 As mentioned, the user can use more than condition in one query, for example the user needs to search for unhealthy human female breast images, then they should use 4 filters,

-1. Organism=Homo sapiens
+1. Organism = Homo sapiens
-2. Sex= Female
+2. Sex = Female
-3. Organism Part=Breast
+3. Organism Part = Breast
-4. Pathology= Normal tissue, NOS
+4. Pathology != Normal tissue, NOS

 All of these filters should be added to ``and_filters`` list to search for images that satisfy all the conditions.
 The ``and_filters`` list should look like this: